Let Us Help You with This Delicate and Emotional Problem

 - Sexual battery

 - Vaginal and anal intercourse without consent

 - Inappropriate photography

 Most people are put in nursing homes because they are not fully mentally and physically capacitated any longer.
 As a result, most victims of sexual abuse are people who are unable to complain or pick their perpetrators out of lineup.

-When we work with individuals, we look not only at the person who committed the abuse but also at the other things that made it possible.
-We hold nursing home administrators accountable for not providing enough support or failing to check the background of their employees.
+When we work with individuals, we look not only at the person who committed the abuse but also at the things that made it possible.
+We hold nursing home administrators accountable for not providing enough support or failing to check the backgrounds of their employees.